 - Click the gray box with an apple – Apple ID

 Here you can delete messages, photos, backups and more that are taking up space across all of your Apple devices.

 How much storage does iCloud give you?

-Everyone starts with 5GB of storage.
+Everyone starts with 5GB of iCloud storage space.
 That seems like a lot at first, except for the sheer number of photos you probably take!
-Most people will fill up the 5GB quickly from apps alone.
+Most people will fill up the 5GB of free space in iCloud quickly from apps alone.
 So if your storage is full and you’re at the 5GB plan, you either need to turn some apps off or add more storage.

 Once you’ve determined how much you’re using, you can delete anything that you don’t think you’ll need.